Online metric algorithms with untrusted predictions: Introduction

 Although the work of \citet{LykourisV18} for caching served as an inspiration, our prediction setup cannot be understood as an extension or generalization of their setup.
 Here we list the most important connections and differences.

-\paragraph{Conversion of Predictions for Caching.} One can convert the predictions of \citet{LykourisV18} for caching into predictions for our setup using a natural algorithm \footnote{ \citet{AlexWei20} calls this algorithm Blind Oracle and proves that it is $O(1+\frac1k \frac{\eta}{\opt})$-competitive in the setup of \citet{LykourisV18}. }: At each page fault, evict the page whose next request is predicted furthest in the future.
+\paragraph{Conversion of Predictions for Caching.} One can convert the reoccurrence time predictions of \citet{LykourisV18} for caching into predictions for our setup using a natural algorithm: At each page fault, evict the page whose next request is predicted furthest in the future.
 Note that, if given perfect predictions, this algorithm produces an optimal solution \citep{Belady66}.
 The states of this algorithm at each time are then interpreted as predictions in our setup.
 We use this conversion to compare the performance of our algorithms to those of \citet{LykourisV18} and \citet{Rohatgi20} in empirical experiments in Section~\ref{sec:experiments}.

 \paragraph{Prediction Error.} The prediction error as defined by \citet{LykourisV18} is not directly comparable to ours.
 Here are two examples.